Fundamentals of Compositional Rewriting Theory: Examples of compositional rewriting semantics

 In much of the traditional work on graph- and categorical rewriting theories~\cite{ehrig:2006fund}, while it was appreciated early in its development that SqPO-rewriting permits the \emph{cloning of subgraphs}~\cite{Corradini_2006}, and that both SqPO- and DPO-semantics permit the \emph{fusion of subgraphs} (i.e., via \kl(crsType){input-linear}, but output-non-linear rules), the non-uniqueness of pushout complements along non-monic morphisms for the DPO- and the lack of a \kl{concurrency theorem} in the SqPO-case in general has prohibited a detailed development of non-linear rewriting theories to date.
 Interestingly, the SqPO-type concurrency theorem for \kl(crsType){linear} rules as developed in~\cite{nbSqPO2019} exhibits the same obstacle for the generalization to non-linear rewriting as the DPO-type concurrency theorem, i.e., the non-uniqueness of certain pushout complements.

 Our proof for non-linear rules identifies in addition a new and highly non-trivial ``back-propagation effect'', which will be highlighted in Section~\ref{sec:nlCRS} (cf.\ also Example~\ref{ex:SqPOexplicit} for an in-detail heuristic discussion of this effect).
 It may be worthwhile emphasizing that there exists previous work that aimed at circumventing some of the technical obstacles of non-linear rewriting either via specializing the semantics e.g.\ from double pushout to a version based upon so-called \emph{minimal} pushout complements~\cite{BRAATZ2011246}, or from sesqui-pushout to \emph{reversible} SqPO-semantics~\cite{reversibleSqPO,harmer2020reversibility} or other variants such as AGREE-rewriting~\cite{Corradini_2015}.
-In contrast, we will in the following introduce the ``true'' extensions of both SqPO- and DPO-rewriting to the non-linear setting, with our constructions based upon \kl{multi-sums}, \kl{multi-IPCs} and \kl{FPAs}.\\
+In contrast, we will in the following introduce the ``true'' extensions of both SqPO- and DPO-rewriting to the non-linear setting, with our constructions based upon \kl{multi-sums}, \kl{multi-IPCs} and \kl{FPAs}.